-I met Eva, Chris and their sweet dog Lazzaro a few days ago in Pavia and we immediately clicked.
-Not only are they a lovely couple with a great sense of humour, but they’ve also set up a fantastic business that truly expresses their love for Italy, called Shabby Sheep Design – I know, not really an Italy-related company name, but keep reading to find out why they chose it!
+I met Eva, Chris, and their sweet dog Lazzaro a few days ago in Pavia and we immediately clicked.
+Not only are they a lovely couple with a great sense of humor, but they’ve also set up a fantastic business that truly expresses their love for Italy, called Shabby Sheep Design – I know, not really an Italy-related company name, but keep reading to find out why they chose it!

 I thought I’d share with you their story in the form of an interview where we talk about their experience of living in Italy and their Shabby Sheep project.
 So, without further ado, let me introduce you to Eva and Chris!